rollup/rollup-plugin-butternut/README.md

-# Moved
+# Deprecated

-This module has moved and is now available at [@rollup/plugin-butternut](https://github.com/rollup/plugins).
-Please update your dependencies.
-This repository is no longer maintained.
+This is no longer maintained.
+Please use https://www.npmjs.com/package/rollup-plugin-terser instead.

 # rollup-plugin-butternut